liy10135/liy_git/readme.txt

-git is a version control sysstem git is a free software
+git is a distributed version control sysstem git is a free software